If you’re looking for tips for selling on eBay, this page is your one stop shop!

 - Negotiation skills – when you’re trying to buy the valuable things you find, you need to be able to negotiate with people to get the item for as cheap as possible.

 - At least a basic understanding of how to use computers and printers.

-- Research skills to find information about the items you’re selling so you can create better listings with more information in them.
+- Research skills to find information about the items you’re selling so you can create better, more accurate listings.

 - Be able to motivate yourself to list things.
 Taking all the pictures and writing the descriptions is definitely the “work” part of selling on eBay.
 You need to be able to stay motivated to push through the boring parts of selling.
-Otherwise, you’ll stop listing things and in turn, stop making money.
+Otherwise, you’ll stop listing things and then you’ll just be a hoarder.

 - Be professional when it comes to dealing with customer issues.
 Customers can be really rude and it’s easy to get mad at them but it’s best to just deal with them in a professional and patient manner.

 - A computer and a printer.
 I highly recommend a laser printer instead of ink.
 The cartridges last so much longer.

 - A good place to store things – I store most of my stuff in my garage.

 - A camera – I use my smartphone my smartphone.